-And this is only a few acres of it…
+And to think this is only a few acres of it…

 Well, who knew such enormous plants could grow so much in two months time?!
 By early September, the report was that the flowers were nearly due to bloom.
 This year I was not going to miss it!